Question: Pulling out before ejaculating might be better than nothing, but how effective is this method? Wouldn’t pre-cum pose a pregnancy risk?

 First of all, couples can still pass infections to one another.

 Therefore, the withdrawal method is not effective at preventing pregnancy for all men.
-It probably works very well for men who can routinely and reliably control the timing of their ejaculate.
-It probably does not reduce pregnancy risk for those men who find it challenging to control when and where they ejaculate.
+It may work quite well for men who can routinely and reliably control the timing of their ejaculate.
+However, it probably does not reduce pregnancy risk for those men who find it challenging to control when and where they ejaculate.